KML: Using Machine Learning to Improve Storage Systems: Related Work

-Some research has attempted to apply ML techniques to OS task scheduling~\cite{negi2005applying, chen2020mlloadbalancing}, with negligible reported performance improvements (0.1--6\%).
-Nevertheless, it is becoming increasingly popular to apply ML techniques to storage and OS problems including, but not limited to: memory allocation~\cite{maas2020learning}, TCP congestion~\cite{dong2018pcc}, predicting index structures in key-value stores~\cite{kraska2018case, dai2020wisckey}, offline black-box storage parameter optimization~\cite{zhen2018towards}, local and distributed caching~\cite{vietri-hotstorage18-lecar, subedi2018stacker}, database query optimization~\cite{sagedbkraska}, cloud resource management~\cite{cortez2017resource, delimitrou2013paragon, delimitrou2014quasar}, and more.
+Parameter tuning for storage and operating systems has been a challenge and researchers approached this problem using control theory~\cite{sironi2012metronome} and data distribution analysis for storage clusters~\cite{abd2005ursa}.
+Some research has attempted to apply ML techniques to OS task scheduling~\cite{negi2005applying, chen2020mlloadbalancing}, with small reported performance improvements (0.1--6\%).
+Nevertheless, it is becoming increasingly popular to apply ML techniques to storage and OS problems including: tuning SSD configurations~\cite{li2021learning}, memory allocation~\cite{maas2020learning}, TCP congestion~\cite{dong2018pcc}, building smart NICs~\cite{siracusano2020running}, predicting index structures in key-value stores~\cite{kraska2018case, dai2020wisckey}, offline black-box storage parameter optimization~\cite{zhen2018towards}, reconfigurable kernel datapaths~\cite{qiu2021toward}, local and distributed caching~\cite{vietri-hotstorage18-lecar, subedi2018stacker}, database query optimization~\cite{sagedbkraska}, and cloud resource management~\cite{cortez2017resource, delimitrou2013paragon, delimitrou2014quasar, somashekar2021towards}.

-\paragraph{Machine learning libraries for resource-constraint systems} A myriad of ML libraries exist---some general purpose and others specialized or designed with constraints in mind.
+\paragraph{Machine learning libraries for resource-constraint systems} A myriad of ML libraries exist---some general purpose and others more specialized.
 Popular general-purpose ML libraries include Tensorflow~\cite{abadi2016tensorflow}, PyTorch~\cite{paszke2019pytorch}, and CNTK~\cite{cntk}.
-Conversely, libraries like ELL~\cite{microsoft-ell}, Tensorflow Lite~\cite{tensorflow-lite}, SOD~\cite{SOD}, and Dlib~\cite{Dlib} specialize in constrained or on-device environments, \kml differentiates itself by targeting OS-level applications.
-Inside the OS, resources are highly constrained, prediction accuracy is vital, and even small data-path overheads are unacceptable.
+Conversely, libraries like ELL~\cite{microsoft-ell}, Tensorflow Lite~\cite{tensorflow-lite}, SOD~\cite{SOD}, and Dlib~\cite{Dlib} specialize to run on resource-constrained or on-device environments, \kml differentiates itself by targeting OS-level applications and designed for OS and storage systems specifically.
+Inside the OS, resources are \emph{highly} constrained, prediction accuracy is vital, and even small data-path overheads are unacceptable.